 To me, this advertising service is well worth sharing with family who are in business, friends who are in business, acquaintances who run business, etc. Of course if they don’t want to spend the time surfing, they can purchase ad packs to get the eyeballs instead.
 Those sales are what keep the company rolling.

 Author of "Becoming the Bride of Christ: A Personal Journey", "Mom's Little Black Book: Godly Advice for the High School Graduate", “Practical Thoughts on Becoming an Author”, "Dressed for Eternity", "A Year in Prayer With Jesus" and "Pumpkin Pie From the Ground Up!
-(Well, sort of!)".
+(Well, sort of!)" and others.